hupili/python-for-data-and-media-communication-gitbook/notes-week-02.md

 # Chapter 2: Use Python as a daily tool
 In the previous chapter, I introduced the basic knowledge about teminal on Mac and how to navigate file system in Terminal, using shell, creating the first python script and execute it..
-But in this chapter, we want to focus specifically on Python, introducing python language, functions like  `import',`notation` and several commonly used modules you need to know about JavaScript to get up and going as a python developer, like `sys` `numpy`, `scipy`...
+But in this chapter, we want to focus specifically on Python, introducing python language, functions like  `import`,`notation` and several commonly used modules you need to know about to get up and going as a python developer, like `sys` `numpy`, `scipy`...

-By writing python languages in the editor, we can get what we want on terminal.
-There are many rules in python language.

 ## Objective of this week
 * Can use Python as a daily tool -- at least a powerful calculator

-### 1. Variables
+## 1. Variables

 Variables means changable.
 It can be a character or a word, which is not defined in python language.
 You should give it a definition.